Who We Are

 When you bring your money home to Advantage Financial FCU, you know it's safe and sound.
 With more than 10,000 members and $100 million in assets, Advantage Financial is in sound financial condition.
 Members enjoy added peace of mind knowing their savings are federally insured through the National Credit Union Administration.

 Over the years, the Credit Union has had a few name changes including Veterans Administration Central FCU, Department of Veterans Affairs FCU, and DVA FCU.
 However, our mission has remained true.
-We continue to offer advice and affordable services to those with less than perfect credit.
+We continue to offer financial advice and affordable services to all including those with less than perfect credit.

 Advantage Financial is a community-chartered Credit Union.
-Our field of membership includes those who live, work, worship, or go to school in Washington D.C. as well as employees of the Department of Veterans Affairs, and contractors.
+Our field of membership includes those who live, work, worship, or go to school in Washington D.C. as well as employees of the Department of Veterans Affairs, and contractors, in DC, Philadelphia, Brooklyn and Albany.

 What Is a Credit Union?